redhatstuart/Azure-Linux-Migration-Workshop/challenges/challenge2-Provisioning_In_Azure_CLI.md

     * SSH to the new virtual machine using the new FQDN; Login using the username and password credentials you specified earlier
     * Verify that the additional 5GB disk is attached and is visible as /dev/sdc
+    * Verify the new CPU core count of the virtual machine and compare to the output of step 8
+    * Verify the new memory capacity of the virtual machine and compare to the output of step 8